 I need a recipe that turns corn muffin mix into fruity muffins that my 5 year old son's preschool class will love.
 Any tried and true recipes?

 I love raisins or currents in my cornmeal muffins.

 Be very careful adding strawberries and nuts to items you have to take for school functions.
 So many children now are allergic to either or both.
 We love creamed corn, whole corn and extra sugar added, makes a great corn muffin, and who said corn muffins aren't delicious.
-We love them fixed that way, use the creamed corn for the milk and add up to a cup of whole corn, 1/4 cup to 1/3 cup of sugar.
-Makes a very sweet corn muffin.

 I need a low fat recipe for baking corn muffins without adding oil to make them moist.